SparkyzCodez/FSRM-Anti-ransomware/README.md

 Update note 7Nov2019:
 Fixed a case sensitivity bug in EverythingSearchForRansomware.py.
 Change from case sensitive search to case insensitive so that it more closely matches how Windows FSRM matches file names.
+This did not impact the actual FSRM file screening in any way.

 # FSRM-Anti-ransomware
 PowerShell and Python scripts to help you fight ransomware using both known filespecs and zero-day resistant honey traps.